 It’s super easy; we don’t even send somebody out to your office.
 Instead, our technicians will remote into your computer and work with your staff to do what we call “dialing in the perfect image."
 We find that doctors have different preferences and tastes.
 Some like the images a little darker while some like their images a little lighter, etc. But either way, we’ll work with you to create your perfect diagnostic image.
 Especially during this time of COVID-19, it’s been pretty amazing to see how this process works.

 We find that after a couple of weeks, most offices want to buy our sensor.
 It’s a fraction of the cost of the other brands and has a high-end image quality.
 If you don’t like the sensor or the timing isn’t right for you, box it up and send it back.
 We’ll pay for your shipping.

 DA: The only thing I would say is to try us out in your office.
 Maybe the silver lining during COVID-19 is you might have a little bit more time than you had in the past.
 We can ship the sensor out to you as a trial so you can try it out.
 It’s going to work with your existing system.
 It’s going to produce the image that you like.
-And I think you’ll also like our staff, we’re very personable.
-We’re going to be there for you and your team.
+And I think you’ll also like our staff,

 Designed to provide high-quality X-ray images while providing optimal patient comfort, the Dream Sensor is an open-architecture solution that is compatible with most dental imaging software platforms.
 The sensor is the thinnest CMOS sensor, and it features rounded beveled corners to enhance patient comfort.
 Designed for durability, the sensor is backed by a 3-year warranty, and designed with a Kevlar-reinforced cable to stand up to regular use in a busy dental practice.